 Follow the below-given steps to download and create a Windows 10 UEFI boot media using the Microsoft Media Creation Tool:-

 Step 1.
-Go to Windows 10 Download page.
+Go to the Windows 10 Download page.

 Step 2.
 Click on the “Download tool now” button under the “Create Windows 10 Installation Media” section to save the file on your computer.

 Step 3.
-When downloading is complete, double-click on the “Media Creation Tool file” to run it.
+When downloading is completed, double-click on the “Media Creation Tool file” to run it.